Genesis chapter 6

 On the other hand, we should observe that Enoch died young for his time—at age 365 while those before and after him lived into their 800s and 900s.
 Because of this, some speculate that God “took him” from life prematurely so that he would not have to live out his remaining centuries in a miserable world (compare Isaiah 57:1-2).
 His next moment of consciousness will be the resurrection.
 In this case, “so that he would not see death” would refer to his not having to experience the process of dying—his life ending instantly.

 Still others, putting the likelihood of Enoch experiencing persecution together with his early death, have concluded that Enoch was murdered—martyred for his preaching.
-Enoch being taken and not found would then refer to God removing his body and burying it—as happened with Moses (Deuteronomy 34:5-6).
+Enoch being taken and not found would then refer to God removing his body and burying it—as happened with Moses (Deut.
+34:5-6).

-In this case, Enoch being taken or transferred so that he would not see death is taken as separate matter—that of him being spiritually converted, transferred from the world’s ways to God’s way of living, so that he would not see ultimate death in the lake of fire (compare Colossians 1:13; John 8:51).
+In this case, Enoch being taken or transferred so that he would not see death is taken as separate matter—that of him being spiritually converted, transferred from the world’s ways to God’s way of living, so that he would not see ultimate death in the lake of fire (compare Col. 1:13; John 8:51).

 Again, we don’t have enough details to know exactly what is intended.
 But we do know that Enoch did not skip death and go to heaven.
 He died, and no human being has ascended to heaven except Jesus Christ.